gary-tran/sing1/README.md

 5. Navigate the app using the home button in the navbar or perform another search to explore additional features.

+The sample result on this site includes original lyrics written by me, Gary Tran.
+These lyrics are provided for demonstration purposes only and cannot be used or reproduced without permission.

 ## 🔧 Tech Stack

 **Front-end:** React, CSS